gunthercox/ChatterBot/readme.md

 # Training data

 Chatterbot comes with a data utility module that can be used to train chat bots.
-At the moment there is only English training data in this module.
+At the moment there is two languages, English and Portuguese training data in this module.
 Contributions of additional training data or training data in other languages would be greatly appreciated.
 Take a look at the data files in the [chatterbot/corpus](https://github.com/gunthercox/ChatterBot/tree/master/chatterbot/corpus)